phyll119/DataAnalyst_Udacity_Ford-GoBike-Project-2019/README.md

 Prerequisites
 <p>The project 'Explanatory' files are provided in .ipynb and .html formats.
-The slidedeck is provided in .ipynb and .html formats
+The slidedeck is provided in .ipynb and .html formats.
 </p>
 <p>Jupyter notebook is required to read the .ipynb files for the project and slide deck.
-The project notebook file, 'Ford_GoBike_Project_ExploratoryAnalysis', may not download on GitHub because of its size.
+The project notebook file, 'Ford_GoBike_Project_ExploratoryAnalysis', can be downloaded but cannot viewed on GitHub because of its size.
 The file is also provided in .html format.
 The slide show slides.html may need the output_toggle.tpl file to run.
 </p>